autobrr/autobrr.com/docs/configuration/proxy.md

 pagination_label: Configuration - Proxies
 ---

-autobrr can use proxies for Indexers (downloads of .torrents, api calls), Feeds and IRC.
+autobrr can use proxies for Indexers (downloads of .torrents, api calls, and their Feeds) and IRC.

 ## Supported Proxy types